Tipping can be a controversial subject. Should you tip? How much? To whom? Do I need to break out the calculator to figure this out?

 Well-earned money.
 While I thought the cruise company did everything in their power to extract as much money as possible from their customers (more on that in a later article), every crew member on the ship did everything they could to make our vacation memorable.
 The service was everything we expected.
 Because the crew members were such hard workers and pleasant people, I had no problem giving them the money they earned.

 Can you save money by tipping less?
-You can, but I would also recommend against cutting back on tips as a way to save money.
+You can, but I don’t recommend cutting back on tips as a way to save money.
 Tips represent a large portion of these workers pay, and by scaling back, you are taking money away from individual people, not some faceless corporation.

 Travel Hint: When budgeting for your next vacation (especially if you will take a cruise), don’t forget to budget for tips you may incur during your travels – such as tipping bag porters, taxi drivers, waiters, hotel staff, cruise line workers, and tour guides.
 These tips add up quickly!